-People who know I’ve been writing a historical novel set during the 1918 pandemic always comment that my timing is brilliant.
+People who know I’ve written a historical novel set during the 1918 pandemic always comment that my timing is brilliant.
 I (very coincidently) finished revisions to my manuscript and began querying agents in 2020, when our own pandemic struck and our world shut down.
 Whether my timing is brilliant or not is yet to be determined.
-My manuscript is…
+What I do know…

 Read More